Polson Logging Co. 2: Early preservation

-Career on the Mid-Continent Railway Museum
+Mid-Continent Railway Museum

-In October 1982, No. 2 was purchased by steam engine enthusiast and Mid-Continent Railway Museum (MCRY) member Roland “Skip” Lichter, who thought No. 2 was a good candidate for use to pull tourist trains.
+In October 1982, No. 2 was purchased by steam engine enthusiast and Mid-Continent Railway Museum (MCRY) member Roland "Skip" Lichter, who thought No. 2 was a good candidate for use to pull tourist trains.
 Lichter had No. 2 moved to the Mid-Continent Railway Museum of North Freedom, Wisconsin.
 A long-term loan was signed where No. 2 would be operated by the Museum alongside their own engines, such as Chicago and North Western No. 1385 and Western Coal and Coke Company No. 1.
 Work began by Lichter and Mid-Continent crews to repair the engine and bring it back to service.
 Lichter also had the engine repainted to resemble its first livery from the Saginaw Timber Company.
 Restoration work was completed in 1987, and No. 2 began pulling the Museum's tourist trains on their Ex-Chicago and North Western line between North Freedom and Quartzite Lake.
 Such trips include the yearly Snow Train in February and the Autumn Color Train in the fall.
 Crews and visitors of the MCRM began to refer No. 2 as the "Saginaw Engine".
 In the early 1990s, however, tension was beginning to grow between Lichter and the MCRM; Lichter sued the Museum, alleging they were not maintaining or cleaning the engine, and they were not repaying him for maintenance costs.
 In 1999, No. 2 was relettered to Polson Logging Company, out of respect for the third operator in the engine’s history.
 In February of the following year, No. 2 pulled the MCRM's annual Snow Train before it was removed from service, since the engine was in poor mechanical condition, and it had to be rebuilt to comply with the new FRA steam standards.

 "This was not an easy decision to make.
 It was not a black-and-white situation and there are several issues that had to be considered.
 All options were looked at.
 In the best interest of the museum, the financial liabilities had to take priority.
 Lease costs with the obligation of 15 years for maintenance and with no warranties whatsoever was the main reason that made the decision necessary."